About this Blog

 Option 1

-President Trump delivers the State of the Union on Tuesday, February 24, 2026.
-Your job is to track one major policy initiative from the speech and analyze the message war that follows: how Republicans try to sell it, how Democrats counter it, and who -- if anyone -- "wins" the first five days (i.e., through the Sunday morning talk shows).
-Use public opinion data plus other indicators (message pickup, elite cues, media narratives, and any measurable movement you can document).
-Be explicit about what “win” means in your analysis.
-You may find polling data at major media outlets and these sites:
+Track a major policy proposal from President Trump's February 24, 2026 State of the Union.
+Explain the message war: how Republicans sell it, how Democrats counter, and who "wins" the first five days (including the Sunday talk shows).
+Use public opinion data, message pickup, elite cues, media stories, and any movement you can document.
+Define what “win” means in your analysis.
+Poll results are available at major media outlets and these sites:

 Option 2

-Compare and contrast Vice President Vance with any other vice president since Nixon's tenure as Eisenhower's veep.
-Has the vice presidency become more powerful, more specialized, more political, or more presidential over time?
-Ponder how much of the difference stems from personalities or institutional evolution.
-Consider each veep's relationship with the president, policy portfolio (if any), and political role.
-You must use at least: one memoir by a president or vice president, one scholarly book or peer-reviewed article, and of course, reputable news articles.
+Compare Vice President Vance to any vice president since Nixon's time as Eisenhower's veep.
+Has the vice presidency grown more powerful, specialized, political, or presidential?
+Consider whether differences come from personalities or institutional changes.
+Look at each veep’s policy portfolio (if any), political role, and relationship with the president.
+Use at least one presidential or vice presidential memoir, one scholarly book or article, and reputable news sources.

 Option 3